theendofeverything/engine_2025/doc/python_linters.md

 name in quotes.
 This is called `forward references`.
 See https://peps.python.org/pep-0484/#forward-references.

-This works just fine except that `flake8` complains "undefined name":
+This works just fine except that `mypy` and `flake8` both complain "undefined name".

+The `flake8` error is:

 ```
 lib/geometry_operators.py|10 col 30| F821 undefined name 'Game'